Here at The Fandomentals, we are rather staunch Game of Thrones (GoT)…er…detractors. We know this might come as a shock.

 MissWorm: The ship name for Missandei and Grey Worm, a touching and genuine romance that we suspect was written by Ronald D. Moore.

-Meli-sans-bra: This red priestess once had a great time flashing her boobs every chance she got, but ever since the reveal that she’s OLD, they’re staying firmly in her robes.
-Instead, her hobbies now include shipping Deadpan, staring sadly off into the middle-distance, and fucking off when the writers can’t come up with anything for her to do.
+Meli-sans-bra: This red priestess once had a great time flashing the camera every chance she got, but ever since the reveal that she’s OLD, they’re staying firmly in her robes.
+Instead, her hobbies now include shipping Deadpan, staring sadly off into the middle-distance, and pissing off when the writers can’t come up with anything for her to do.
 Fear not though: she will die in Weisseroff, so we’re sure to see her again.
 That’s some pretty deft foreshadowing.

 Ironboor: The inhabitants of the Iron Islands have a deep and rich culture, which includes tending their lush forests and following the men who speak about their genitals.
 In fact, genitalia figures very prominently into their leadership selection process, so long as what’s between their legs can be turned into a fighting strength.